Psystec/Once-Human-Midi-Maestro/README.md

 3. Launch MIDI Maestro (Once Human Midi Maestro.exe)
 4. Select a MIDI file (.mid) You can download MIDI files from the Discord.
 5. Make sure you are sitting infront of a paino in Once Human.
 XD
-6. Press F5 to start playing the MIDI file.
-Press F6 to stop playing.
+6. Press the Start button to start playing the MIDI file.
+Press the Stop button to stop playing.

 If you are using a MIDI Keyboard you can just open the app and start playing immedaiatly.